State capitalism: Trotskyists

 Leon Trotsky stated that the term state capitalism "originally arose to designate the phenomena which arise when a bourgeois state takes direct charge of the means of transport or of industrial enterprises" and is therefore a "partial negation" of capitalism.

 However, Trotsky rejected that description of the Soviet Union, claiming instead that it was a degenerated workers' state.
 After World War II, most Trotskyists accepted an analysis of the Soviet bloc countries as being deformed workers' states.
 However, alternative opinions within the Trotskyist tradition have developed the theory of state capitalism as a new class theory to explain what they regard as the essentially non-socialist nature of the Soviet Union, Cuba, China and other self-proclaimed socialist states.

 The discussion goes back to internal debates in the Left Opposition during the late 1920s and early 1930s.
 Ante Ciliga, a member of the Left Opposition imprisoned at Verkhne-Uralsk in the 1930s, described the evolution of many within the Left Opposition to a theory of state capitalism influenced by Gavril Myasnikov's Workers Group and other left communist factions.

 Following his release and his return to activity in the International Left Opposition, Ciliga "was one of the first, after 1936, to raise the theory [of state capitalism] in Trotskyist circles".
 George Orwell, who was an anti-Stalinist leftist like Ciliga, used the term in his Homage to Catalonia (1938).

 After 1940, dissident Trotskyists developed more theoretically sophisticated accounts of state capitalism.
 One influential formulation has been that of the Johnson–Forest Tendency of C. L. R. James and Raya Dunayevskaya, who formulated her theory in the early 1940s on the basis of a study of the first three Five Year Plans alongside readings of Marx's early humanist writings.
 Their political evolution would lead them away from Trotskyism.

-Another is that of Tony Cliff, associated with the International Socialist Tendency and the British Socialist Workers Party (SWP), dating back to the late 1940s.
+The first British Trotskyist to expound the idea of state capitalism was Ryan Worrall in his essay 'USSR: Proletarian or Capitalist State?', which was published in both the Socialist Review and Modern Quarterly in 1939.
+Worrall's article drew international attention and elicited a response from Rudolf Hilferding.
+Another proponent was Tony Cliff, associated with the International Socialist Tendency and the British Socialist Workers Party (SWP), dating back to the late 1940s.
 Unlike Johnson–Forest, Cliff formulated a theory of state capitalism that would enable his group to remain Trotskyists, albeit heterodox ones.
 A relatively recent text by Stephen Resnick and Richard D. Wolff, titled Class Theory and History, explores what they term state capitalism in the former Soviet Union, continuing a theme that has been debated within Trotskyist theory for most of the past century.

 Other terms used by critical left-wing theorists in discussing Soviet-style societies include bureaucratic collectivism, deformed workers' states, degenerated workers' states and the "new class".